luxfi/docs/docs/nodes/configure/luxd-config-flags.md

 ## OpenTelemetry

-LuxGo supports collecting and exporting [OpenTelemetry](https://opentelemetry.io/) traces.
+Luxd supports collecting and exporting [OpenTelemetry](https://opentelemetry.io/) traces.
 This might be useful for debugging, performance analysis, or monitoring.

 #### `--tracing-enabled` (boolean)